Sticking close to home with your crew this Spring Break? (Same here. Hence all this research.)

 193 Pennsylvania Ave E, St Paul, MN 55130

 Got kids who love trains?
 They will adore this place.
-It’s filled with train stuff to tinker with, play tables, craft and storytime.
-March 16, 2022, 10am-12pm. $7-$11/pp.
+It’s filled with train stuff to tinker with, real train cars to run through, train play tables, a craft and storytime.
+March 15, 2023, 10am-12pm. $10-$13/pp or a family pack available.

 Minneapolis-St Paul St Patrick’s Day Parades & Celebrations

 - Saint Patrick’s Day Irish Celebration – A day of Irish culture with music, dance and vendors.
-March 17, 2022, 11am-5pm. $5/pp.
+March 17, 2023, 11am-5pm. $7-$9/pp.

 - Saint Paul St. Patrick’s Day Parade – The parade starts at Mears Park and ends with a post-parade party at CHS Field, with musical entertainment provided by The Northerly Gales and Tim Sigler.
 12pm.

 - Minneapolis St. Patrick Day Parade – The parade will start at 6pm, followed by a Blarney Blast at Murzyn Hall.
 The Parade is FREE.
 Blarney Blast is $10/ages 12+ and $5/ages 6-11.
-Free for 5 an under.
+Free for 5 and under.

 For more ways to celebrate the Irish holiday, see our list of Twin Cities St Patrick’s Day events.